-Manuscripts submitted for feature length consideration should be written in the first person and not exceed approximately 2,000 words.
-Submissions for non-feature (technical articles and general interest) articles should not exceed 1,200 to 1,500 words.
+Manuscripts submitted for feature length consideration should be written in the first person and not exceed approximately 2,000 to 2,500 words.
+Submissions for non-feature articles (technical stories and general interest stories) should not exceed 1,200 to 1,500 words.
 Short news or general interest stories should not exceed 500-600 words.
 If in doubt as to what category your submission falls into, please query first.
 If we like your proposal we’ll offer guidelines for making it fit within our editorial requirements.
 Queries should be sent to [email protected]

 Please include your name and email address with all submissions.
-On electronic submissions make sure it's on the first page, and for printed submissions please include contact information on each page, slide or sketch.
-We cannot be responsible for anything that does not bear the sender's name.
-Please also number and identify each slide and print on a brief caption sheet.
-If your manuscript involves a cruise, please include a photocopy of a map or chart with the places you visited and your route clearly marked on it.
-Please enclose an author bio note with sailing history and identify the people and type of boat in the story.
+Also number and identify each photo and include basic information on a brief caption sheet.
+If your manuscript involves a voyage, include a photocopy of a map or chart with the places you visited and your route clearly marked on it.
+And include an author bio note with sailing history and identify the people and type of boat in the story.

 Manuscripts submitted to Cruising World must not be sent to other magazines for consideration during the same time period.
 Such simultaneous submissions could cause an infringement of copyright laws.
 If, however, your manuscript has previously been published in part or in whole, let us know.
 Our rates vary with each individual submission.

-Within 12 weeks after we receive your manuscript, after the editors have had a chance to review your contribution, we will either accept it for publication or return it to you.
+Within a reasonable time after we receive your manuscript, after the editors have had a chance to review your contribution, we will either accept it or otherwise notify you.
 Dates of publication remain tentative.
-Generally, it takes one year or longer for a piece to reach publication.
+Often, it takes one year or longer for a piece to reach publication.

-Please be sure that you use a consistent permanent (not transient) address in all correspondence with Cruising World.
-Also, please note your telephone number and e-mail address on your cover letter, and enclose a self-addressed, stamped envelope large enough to contain your submission and any accompanying artwork.
+When submitting, be sure that you use a consistent permanent (not transient) address in all correspondence with Cruising World.

 We are constantly on the lookout for exciting new cover shots and photographic material that we can use in special sections and in promotion pieces.
-Cruising World is a magazine about people and cruising-this is what we like our covers to say.
+Cruising World is a magazine about people, their adventures and their sailboats, and that is what we like our covers to say.

 When submitting digital images:

-RAW files are preferred formatting, however JPG and TIFF images are also acceptable
+- RAW files are preferred formatting, however high-res JPG and TIFF images are also acceptable

-Do not e-mail images as attached files unless requested.
+- Do not email more than one or two images as attached.
 If you have questions, Query first by e-mailing [email protected].